soumenbar/miniproject/README.md

 # miniproject
 I have a made a website to know about SuperCars using simple HTML and CSS.
-It is a only front end of the website.
+It is only front end of the website.
-I don't used any Java Script and Data-Base with my website.
+I have not used any Java Script and Data base with my project.